cunnie/docs/ntp_too_expensive.md

 Please add a host-only network to the machine (with either DHCP or a static IP) for NFS to work.
 ```

-<a name="one_ntp_server"><sup>3</sup></a> We restrict ourselves to viewing the NTP traffic to but one of our Ubuntu VM's upstream servers for two reasons:

-1. We are interested in characterizing the traffic between an NTP server and an Ubuntu (or Windows, OS X, or FreeBSD) NTP client; we are not interested in characterizing the traffic between an NTP client and multiple servers.
-Remember, our here is that of a server, specifically our Amazon NTP server that is costing us $500/year.
-2. Characterizing interaction with one server is much simpler than characterizing many.